 If your water tank has been contaminated, it is strongly recommended that you get it professionally cleaned prior to re-using it for drinking purposes.

-If you are affected by the current bushfires, we here to help.
+If you are affected by bushfires, we here to help.

-Yarra Valley Water customers who are affected by the Victorian bushfires and needing financial assistance can contact us on 1800 994 789.
+Yarra Valley Water customers who are affected by bushfires and need financial assistance can contact us on 1800 994 789.

 Fire Danger Rating